lake-wg/edhoc/draft-ietf-lake-traces.md

 ~~~~~~~~

-The OSCORE Master Secret and OSCORE Master Salt are derived with the EDHOC-Exporter as specified in 4.2.1 of {{I-D.ietf-lake-edhoc}}.
+The OSCORE Master Secret and OSCORE Master Salt are derived with the EDHOC_Exporter as specified in 4.2.1 of {{I-D.ietf-lake-edhoc}}.

-    EDHOC-Exporter( label, context, length )
+    EDHOC_Exporter( label, context, length )
     = EDHOC_KDF( PRK_exporter, label, context, length )

 where PRK_exporter is derived from PRK_out: